BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 cd FastEMRIWaveforms
 ```

 3) If using GPUs, use pip to [install cupy](https://docs-cupy.chainer.org/en/stable/install.html).
-If you have cuda version 9.2, for example:
+If you have cuda version 12.1, for example:

 ```
-pip install cupy-cuda92
+pip install cupy-cuda12x
 ```

 4) Run install.

 ```
+python scripts/prebuild.py
 python setup.py install
 ```